nltk/nltk_book/book/ch09-old.rst

 `everything`:em: about them, but we can at least give a partial description.
-For example, we know that the orthography of `a` is `these`:lx:, its phonological form is `DH IY Z`,  its part-of-speech is `Det`:gc:, and its number is plural.
+For example, we know that the orthography of `a` is `these`:lx:, its phonological form is `DH IY Z`,  its part-of-speech is ``Det``, and its number is plural.
 We can use dot notation to record these observations:

 .. _ex-feat0: